tchlux/util/util/math/readme.md

 #### [`class Fraction`](fraction.py#L24)

+This is a rational number representation that supports all the standard operators.
+It uses python integers (no overflow) under the hood and has a `float` fallback for interactions with numbers that are not `Fraction` or `int` typed.

 ## [`util.math.points`](points.py)

 #### [`def chebyshev`](points.py#L9)

+The classical optimally-spaced points in one dimension over an interval for polynomial interpolation.

 #### [`def mesh`](points.py#L22)

+Create a full tensor product of all provided input lists.
+If a `sample` number is provided, then a random sample is drawn from the full tensor product.

 #### [`def polynomials`](points.py#L62)

+Construct the list of all polynomial functions in a given dimension up to a specified degree.
+I.e. in three dimensions, up to degree two would return `[x, y, z, xx, yy, zz, xy, xz, yz]`.

 #### [`def polynomial_indices`](points.py#L75)

+Similar to `polynomials`, but returns the list of degrees and the list of indices from vectors used by polynomials up to the selected degree in the given dimension.

 #### [`def fekete_indices`](points.py#L91)

+Return the sorted list of indices that should be used to pick Fekete points from a set.
+This is computed by QR column pivoting.

 #### [`def fekete_points`](points.py#L106)

+Given a number of points and dimension, construct and return Fekete points over the unit cube.
+Uses a polynomial basis to construct the Vandermonde matrix.

 ## [`util.math.weakly_admissable_meshes`](weakly_admissable_meshes.py)